-A miscellaneous collection of 45 items from the Royal Scottish Museum transferred to the Library on permanent loan in 1964.
-The collection contains a number of fine vellum bindings, two tortoiseshell bindings, an enamelled and a silk embroidered binding, and a copy of William Ged’s stereotyped edition of Sallust (Edinburgh, 1744).
+A miscellaneous collection of 45 items from the Royal Scottish Museum gifted to the Library in 1964.
+The collection contains a number of fine vellum bindings, two tortoiseshell bindings, an enamelled and a silk embroidered binding, and a copy of William Ged?s stereotyped edition of Sallust (Edinburgh, 1744).
 There is also an unidentified printed book of hours, with hand-coloured initials, possibly printed in Lyons c.
 1490 by Simon Vostre.
 A small collection of manuscripts of the 16th and the 17th century, consisting of single leaves and initials, was also presented by the Museum in 1964.

 A selection of c.
 180 books, mostly 19th- and 20th-century books, formerly held in the library of the Royal Society of Edinburgh.
 The collection was deposited in the Library in 2008.

 Part of the private library and working collection of Ruari McLean (1917-2006), CBE DSC, a former Trustee of the Library, purchased in 1994.
 It comprises a collection of German books notable for their design or illustration, books designed by Ruari McLean, manuscripts and printed books of Jan Tschichold (1902-74), the working notebooks of Ruari McLean, and a substantial collection of design ephemera.